 The tip can seem a bit unrealistic for non-fiction writing.
 However, it definitely works.
-Words are a great tool transforming not only sense and information but also voice, tone, and mood.
-One of the big mistakes about copywriting is thinking that it doesn’t present such a wide field of expressiveness and imagery as writing fiction or big publicist works.
-Vise versa: in the vast majority of cases, copywriting requires high and intensive creative word processing as texts are mostly concise and restricted with many limitations and still they need to inform users, create necessary moods, transform information and often – persuade or touch some sensitive layers of perception.
+Words are a great tool for transforming not only sense and information but also voice, tone, and mood.
+One of the big mistakes in copywriting is thinking that it doesn’t present such a wide field of expressiveness and imagery as writing fiction or big publicist works.
+Vise versa: in the vast majority of cases, copywriting requires high and intensive creative word processing as texts are mostly concise and restricted with many limitations and still, they need to inform users, create necessary moods, transform information, and often – persuade or touch some sensitive layers of perception.
 Lots of mechanisms and methods used by fiction writers and poets can be applied in copywriting: synonyms, idioms, metaphors and metonymies, alliterations and assonance, hyperbolas and litotes, anaphoras and epiphoras added thoughtfully and properly to the copy let it reveal new shades of the textual content.
-They can make the copy more creative, more vivid, more human-like and original.
-Furthermore, they enable the author to set the unique style of writing that will get recognizable, which is in particular need for those who create quite big texts for websites and blogs, advertising materials, or presentations.
+They can make the copy more creative, more vivid, more human-like, and original.
+Furthermore, they enable the author to set a unique style of writing that will get recognizable, which is in particular need for those who create quite big texts for websites and blogs, advertising materials, or presentations.
 Being a poet means adding an original creative spark to what is written.

 When you can’t create, you can work.
 (Henry Miller)

 Copywriting is not only creativity.
 It is also analysis and learning, obtaining knowledge about an object and spheres the copy is created about, researching and testing the created copy, editing, and proofreading.
-There is always plenty of work, even for the moments, when you do not feel yourself flying on the strong wings of inspiration.
+There is always plenty of work, even for the moments when you do not feel yourself flying on the strong wings of inspiration.
 One more thing to mention: creativity gets stronger with practice.
-If your mood today is not creative, then set the practical tasks for yourself and make your skills better for the moment your muse comes to help you.
+If your mood today is not creative, then set practical tasks for yourself and make your skills better for the moment your muse comes to help you.

 You can fix anything but a blank page.
 (Nora Roberts)

 In creative work, sometimes the only thing which is needed is taking the first step.
-Have you ever experienced the moment at an exam or test when you see the task and feel the surge of panic: “I know nothing on that!
+Have you ever experienced the moment at an exam or test when you see the task and feel the surge of panic: “I know nothing about that!
 That’s a total failure!
 Nothing to say!
 No single word!” and then after a minute or two, getting calmer and colder, you bring out the best of your potential and give the good answer?
 Supposedly, many people went through that.
-And this is the part of the creative routine, in particular working with the copy, which can go through a variety of stages, from “I don’t know anything on this topic” to “There are tons of texts on that, how can I create something unique and original…”.
+And this is part of the creative routine, in particular working with the copy, which can go through a variety of stages, from “I don’t know anything on this topic” to “There are tons of texts on that, how can I create something unique and original…”.
 The secret is simple: start writing.
 Any result of the process will stimulate your creative force.
 Perhaps, you will create something horrible that will obviously need rewriting, and that will be the result also: you will know what is definitely inappropriate for this task and feel how to fix it.
 Just turn the key with the first line to start the ignition.